andyolivares/simple-smtp-relay/README.md

   -V, --version                      Print version
 ```

+*WARNING:* Setting the log level to `trace` could reveal sensitive information.
+Never set to `trace` in production.

 # Installation

 You need to install a Rust toolchain with `cargo`.
 Please refer to [Install Rust](https://www.rust-lang.org/tools/install) for up-to-date instructions for your platform.